Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Control approach

-In the ante-impact phase, as no contact force is present, the QP optimization variables are given by the torques $\bm \tau$ and the accelerations $\ddot{\bm q}$.
-Assuming to measure the robot and hinged mass configuration and obtain an estimate of the corresponding velocities, the values for $\bm q$ and $\dot{\bm q}$ at each time step are assumed to be known.
+In the ante-impact mode, as no contact force is present, the QP optimization variables are given by the torques $\bm \tau$ and the accelerations $\ddot{\bm q}$.
+Assuming to measure $\bm q$ and obtain an estimate of $\dot{\bm q}$ at each time step, both are assumed to be known.

 The cost function of the QP is described by means of a weighted sum of the costs corresponding to different tasks that are to be executed.
 By minimizing this cost function under the yet-to-be-defined constraints, all tasks are executed to the maximum extent possible without violation of these constraints.
 To exemplify how tracking of the ante-impact reference defined in Section \ref{sec:reference_generation} translates to such a cost function, consider the ante-impact end effector target acceleration